UK trade: October 2024

 Notes:

 1. For more information about our methods and how we compile these statistics, see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
-Users should note that the data published alongside this release are official statistics and no longer experimental.
+Users should note that the data published alongside this release are official statistics and no longer in development.

 2. These data are our best estimate of these bilateral UK trade flows.
 Users should note that alternative estimates are available, in some cases, through the statistical agencies for bilateral countries or through central databases, such as United Nations (UN) Comtrade.